 While not experts in the various fields that they discuss, the hosts have an intense passion for research, and they deliver their findings in a fun, enjoyable, and enlightening manner.

 The ‘hidden brain’ refers to the area of our unconscious biases, emotions, and cognitive responses that influence our decision-making.

 Hosted by NPR social science correspondent Shankar Vendantam, each episode of Hidden Brain attempts to expose the unconscious patterns that shape our choices.
 In an attempt to do so, the podcast examines different fields of research that include psychology, economics, and even sociology.
 In doing so, each episode now only answers the question of why we like certain things, but it also provides insights for us to apply in our daily lives.

 If you want to spend this time getting a better grip on how the economy works, then Planet Money is definitely the podcast for you.

 Produced by NPR and hosted by nine of their journalists, Planet Money originally launched in September 2008 to cover the 2007-2008 financial crisis.
-Since then, it has grown into a podcast that attempts to break down the aspect of the economy in an effort to make it easier to understand and approachable to audiences.
+Since then, it has grown into a podcast that attempts to break down aspects of the economy in an effort to make it easier to understand and approachable to audiences.

 If You Want To Protect Your Mental Health

-Our mental health is important, and it’s quite evident that due COVID-19, it’s definitely taken a hit.
+Our mental health is important, and it’s quite evident that due to COVID-19, it’s definitely taken a hit.
 However, it’s important to find ways to which we can better protect and strengthen our mental health.